 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-Alterations noted at the time of our inspection include the enlargement of the WC to form a bathroom.
-This alteration will be historic.
+Alterations noted at the time of our inspection include the first floor reconfiguration and attic conversion.